starti-tecnologia/mini-fwk/README.md

 ##### Routing

-By the default, the files relatad to url routing are stored in `src/routes`.
+By the default, the files related to url routing are stored in `src/routes`.
 As the controllers can define routes with annotations you won't need to edit them.
 To generate routes from your controller annotations run the following command inside your project directory:

 ```sh
 $ ./console route:scan